olaurino/presentations/ivoa/sesto2015/spectral-dm-status/slides.md

 - Release 2.0 as is.
 - UTYPE prefix: do not change.
 Model version can be inferred anyway.
-- media-type: include it in a 2.1 version.
+- media-type: include it in a 2.1 version along with any errata/clarifications (e.g. `GROUP`s).
 - AOB: A 3.0 version will be required anyway for harmonization with Cube DM.